 - Your practice owns the software and the licenses, and you host the system in your office on your own server(s).

 - Access your EMR software from anywhere at anytime using remote connectivity configurations – so this is essentially the same.

 - Cost of a Client/Server EMR is higher in the beginning due to increased hardware requirements, hardware installation costs, and the cost of purchasing the software licenses.
 Over time, however, the cost may be less than leasing SaaS licenses.

 - You probably will realize increased speed and performance of your system when it’s at your facility, particularly if you do not have guaranteed bandwidth on your internet connection.

 - You will need to contract with the MDS I.T. department or your own I.T. vendor to ensure that your system is backing up and disaster recovery procedures are in place.

 How Do We Choose the Best Option For Our Office?

 It truly depends on your budgetary constraints and your comfort level with the different platforms – and knowing the pros and cons of each.
-If your capital expenditure budget is small but your operational budget has more flexibility, perhaps an ASP model might be a good fit.
+If your capital expenditure budget is small but your operational budget has more flexibility, perhaps a SaaS model might be a good fit.
 However, if speed and 100% reliability is a key issue, a Client/Server model may be a better option.